← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 The most common question teams ask after running their first market intelligence study is not “what did we learn?” but “when should we do this again?”
 The answer matters more than most organizations realize.
 Research cadence determines whether market intelligence functions as a strategic asset that compounds over time or as an expensive snapshot that decays the moment it is delivered.

 Market velocity.
 How quickly does your competitive landscape change?
 If new competitors enter annually and pricing shifts happen over quarters, quarterly cadence is likely sufficient.
 If competitors ship monthly, pricing changes happen in real-time, and category definitions are actively evolving, monthly or always-on cadence is warranted.
-The test: think about the last 12 months.
+The diagnostic test: think about the last twelve months.
 How many competitive developments surprised you?
 If the answer is more than two, your current cadence is too slow.

 Competitive intensity.
 How many viable alternatives do your buyers consider?
 In categories with 2-3 dominant players, competitive perception shifts slowly and quarterly tracking captures changes adequately.
-In crowded categories with 10+ alternatives, buyer perception shifts faster because there are more stimuli (more messaging, more feature announcements, more pricing changes) influencing how buyers think about the landscape.
+In crowded categories with 10+ alternatives, buyer perception shifts faster because there are more stimuli — more messaging, more feature announcements, more pricing changes — influencing how buyers think about the landscape.
 Higher competitive intensity argues for higher research frequency.

 Product release cycle.
 How often does your product change in ways that affect buyer perception?
 If you ship a major release quarterly, aligning market intelligence with your release cycle ensures you understand how each release shifts competitive perception.
 If you ship continuously and market feature updates monthly, quarterly MI may miss the cumulative perceptual impact of your release velocity.